tanjimin/C.Origami/README.md

 [GitHub](https://github.com/tanjimin/C.Origami) |
 [Publications](#list-of-papers)

-C.Origami is a deep neural network model enables *de novo* cell type-specific chromatin architecture predictions.
+This is the official implementation of C.Origami model from *Cell type-specific prediction of 3D chromatin organization enables high-throughput in silico genetic screening (Tan et al. 2023).* C.Origami is a deep neural network model enables *de novo* cell-type-specific chromatin architecture predictions.
 C.Origami originates from the Origami architecture that incorporates DNA sequence and cell type-specific features for downstream tasks.
 It can predict the effect of aberrant genome reorganization such as translocations.
 In addition, it can be used to perform high-throughput *in silico* genetic screening to identify chromatin related *trans*-acting factors.

 ## Google Colab